 The most popular themes and colours

-But what we do find interesting is that peonies are the second most popular flower.
-We’ve seen them rise in popularity across the year, but only have a short seasonal window that comes in closer to the Christmas season it’s interesting that they’re still the second most popular bloom despite the seasonal shift.
-While some couples might be importing these from overseas, having artificial peonies actually explains why synthetic flowers round out the top 10 most popular flowers for Spring.
+Comparatively, peonies remain the second most popular flower for spring.
+These only have a short seasonal window that comes in closer to the Christmas season.
+It’s interesting that they’re still the second most popular bloom despite the seasonal shift.
+While some couples might be importing these from overseas, having artificial peonies actually explains why synthetic flowers round out the top 10 most popular flowers for spring.